paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 #### References in Text
 The Balanced Budget and Emergency Deficit Control Act of 1985, referred to in subsec. (a)(4), is title II of Pub.
 L. 99–177, Dec.
 12, 1985, 99 Stat.
 1038, as amended which enacted chapter 20 (§ 900 et seq.) and sections 654 to 656 of Title 2, The Congress, amended sections 602, 622, 631 to 642, and 651 to 653 of Title 2, sections 1104 to 1106, and 1109 of Title 31, Money and Finance, and [section 911 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section911&num=0&edition=prelim), The Public Health and Welfare, repealed [section 661 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section661&num=0&edition=prelim), enacted provisions set out as notes under [section 900 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) and [section 911 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section911&num=0&edition=prelim), and amended provisions set out as a note under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 900 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) and Tables.

 Act of April 16, 1934, referred to in subsec. (e)(2), is act Apr.
 16, 1934, ch.
 147, 48 Stat.
-596, as amended, popularly known as the Johnson-O’Malley Act, which is classified generally to section 452 et seq. of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 452 of this title](./chapter-014-miscellaneous.md#section-452) and Tables.
+596, popularly known as the Johnson-O’Malley Act, which is classified generally to section 5342 et seq. of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 This Act, referred to in subsec. (e)(2), means Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
 2143, as amended, known as the Education Amendments of 1978.
 For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim), Education, and Tables.